Humans crave connection.

 However, with the advent of social media, this is changing.
 It is an artificial platform for socialising.
 We replicate real-life interactions through a screen.

 It is disrupting our natural, instinctual behaviour of face-to-face communication.

 Our ability to socialise with other individuals and groups is deteriorating.
 We feel anxious when we aren’t plugged in.
-We withdraw from social engagements in favour of checking our feed to see what our peers are up to.
-FOMO is real.
+We withdraw from social engagements in favour of checking our feed to see what others are up to.